sahithirithvika/AI-For-Engineers/README.md

 # AI for Engineers

-An intelligent learning assistant for engineering students — ChatGPT-like interface, 30+ topic built-in knowledge base, Google Gemini AI, and interactive learning tools.
+An intelligent learning assistant for engineering students with adaptive user interface, 30+ topic built-in knowledge base, Google Gemini AI, and interactive learning tools.
 Everything runs from a single unified Flask application.

 ---